easttennesseecc-star/Q-Top-Dog-IDE/STARTUP_READY.md

 ## ✅ What You Now Have

-Your Q-IDE now has a **completely overhauled startup system** with:
+Your Top Dog now has a **completely overhauled startup system** with:

 - ✅ **6-Step Verification Process**
 - ✅ **Better Error Handling**